Carissa bispinosa

 Carissa bispinosa grows as a shrub or small tree up to 5 m tall.
 Its fragrant flowers feature a white corolla.
 The fruit is red when ripe.
 Its habitat is woodland and forest from 1080 m to 1630 m elevation.
 Vernacular names for the plant include forest num-num and Y-thorned carissa.
-Carissa bispinosa is native an area from Uganda to South Africa.
+Carissa bispinosa is native to an area from Uganda to South Africa.